A.E.L. 1964 B.C.

 A.E.L.
 1964 B.C.
 (Greek: Α.Ε.Λ.
 1964 K.A.E.) is a Greek professional basketball team.

 The club is located in Larissa, Greece, a city that is part of the Thessaly periphery.
-The team is a part of the AEL 1964 multi-sports club.
+The team is a part of the Athletic Union of Larissa multi-sports club.
 When the team competed in the top-tier Greek League, they played their home games at the Larissa Neapolis Arena.